 - What does parent/guardian participation look like at SFS?

 We know that the admission process can be daunting, but one of the benefits of living in San Francisco is that you have many great choices when it comes to schools.
 This means that your child will most likely end up in a place where he/she will thrive and be happy.
 Be thoughtful of your choices and keep your options open.
 Your first step in the admissions process is to attend a school tour or information session.
 Sign-ups are available online on our website beginning September 1st of every school year.
 We recommend that you sign up to attend a tour as soon as possible because space is limited.
 School tours run from September through January.

 I was not able to tour the school.
 Can I still apply?
 Will I get a chance to see the school?

 Yes.
-You are still welcome to apply after the January deadline.
-However, all applicants who apply before the January deadline receive priority consideration.
+You are still welcome to apply after the application deadline.
+However, all applicants who apply before the designated deadline receive priority consideration.
 If you are not able to tour the school during the months of October through January, and we feel as though your family is a good fit for one of our openings, we will give you an official tour of the school when we bring your family in for an interview and assessment.